-Following on from our article on how to uncover the best left handed guitars on eBay we’re back with a follow-up guide on how to get the best prices on the guitars and other gear that you manage to discover.
+Following on from last month’s article on how to uncover the best left handed guitars on eBay, i’m back with a follow-up guide on how to get the best prices on the guitars (and other gear!) that you manage to discover.

 There are several methods which you can employ, some sneakier than others, some riskier than others, but they do all work…very well!
 If you have any of your own little tips be sure to leave a comment at the end of the article.

 1. Bidding At the Last Second (Sniping)

 If you bid on an auction early and show your interest in the item, you are likely to start a bidding war between yourself and the other trigger happy eBayers, which is generally great for the seller but not too great for you.
 A bidding war is likely to inflate the price of the guitar considerably.